espressif/esptool/docs/en/esptool/flash-modes.rst

     esptool.py --port /dev/ttyUSB1 write_flash --flash_mode dio --flash_size 4MB 0x0 bootloader.bin

-.. only:: esp8266

-    These options are only consulted when flashing a bootable image to an {IDF_TARGET_NAME} at offset 0x0.
-These are addresses used by the ROM bootloader to load from flash.
-When flashing at all other offsets, these arguments are not used.

-.. only:: not esp8266

-    These options are only consulted when flashing a bootable image to an {IDF_TARGET_NAME} at offset 0x1000.
+These options are only consulted when flashing a bootable image to an {IDF_TARGET_NAME} at offset {IDF_TARGET_BOOTLOADER_OFFSET}.
 These are addresses used by the ROM bootloader to load from flash.
 When flashing at all other offsets, these arguments are not used.

 Flash Mode (--flash_mode, -fm)
 -------------------------------